 After a work-related accident, you must go through the workers’ compensation system to have your medical bills paid and receive wage benefits.
 By partnering with an experienced workers’ compensation attorney, you can file a claim with your employer, prove your injuries are from an accident that occurred while you were working, and then receive the benefits you deserve under the law.
 Workers’ compensation insurance may also pay for vocational rehabilitation or a settlement for permanent disability.
 Workers’ compensation in Illinois, when navigated by an experienced attorney, can provide significant benefits.
 However, it is unlikely to cover all of your financial losses or pain and suffering after being injured.

 If another individual or company, outside of your employer, was fully or partially to blame for your injuries, then filing a third-party claim can help you recover additional compensation.
-To learn more, contact a Chicago personal injury lawyer from Staver Law Group as soon as possible.
-Call us today at .
+To learn more, contact a Chicago personal injury attorney from Staver Accident Injury Lawyers, P.C. as soon as possible.
+Call us today at (312) 236-2900.

 Many work-related accidents are insulated from outside parties.
 Everyone who was involved with your accident was also an employee of the same business.
 In this situation, your workers’ compensation claim with your employer is the only matter you have to concentrate on.
 Under the law, you cannot sue your employer, so you must work through the workers’ compensation system to recover.

 However, some work accidents include people from outside of the job.
 It could be an employee from another company or someone entirely unrelated to your work who came onto the premises or work site.
 If this third party was fully or partially responsible for your work-related injury, then you may be able to hold that individual or his or her employer responsible for expenses beyond your workers’ compensation benefits.

 Common third parties in workers’ compensation claims include: